Popeye (film): Production

 Principal photography commenced on January 23, 1980.
 The film was shot in Malta.
-The elaborate Sweethaven set was constructed beyond what was needed for filming, adding to the cost and complexity of the production, along with a recording studio, editing facilities, and other buildings, including living quarters.
-Filming wrapped on June 19, 1980, three weeks over schedule due to bad weather.
-The set is a popular tourist attraction known as Popeye Village.
+According to Barry Diller, cocaine was heavily used on set, saying, "You couldn't escape it."
+He also said that "film cans were actually being used to ship cocaine back and forth to this set.
+Everyone was stoned."
+The elaborate Sweethaven set was constructed beyond what was needed for filming, adding to the cost and complexity of the production, along with a recording studio, editing facilities and other buildings, including living quarters.
+Filming wrapped on June 19, 1980, three weeks over schedule, due to bad weather.
+The Sweethaven set is still standing and has become a popular tourist attraction known as Popeye Village.
 Parish wrote that Robin Williams referred to this set as "Stalag Altman".

 Parish noted other production problems.
-Evans insisted the screenplay reflect the comic strip Popeye and not the "distorted" cartoon version.
+Evans insisted that the screenplay reflect the comic-strip Popeye, and not the "distorted" cartoon version.
 Feiffer's script went through several rewrites, and he expressed concern that too much screen time was being devoted to minor characters.
-Feiffer also disliked Nilsson's songs, saying they weren't right for the film.
-Popeye's original muscle arms formed of silicone rubber were difficult for Williams to manipulate and remove after filming, so two Italian artisans were brought to Malta to remake them and Altman had to juggle his shooting schedule.
-He also had the cast sing some musical numbers during filming, breaking with the traditional movie-musical practice of actors recording the songs in a studio first and then lip-synching.
-This reduced the sound quality due to difficulties in accurately capturing the voices.
-Williams re-recorded his dialogue due to trouble with his character's mumbling style as a by-product of talking with a pipe in his mouth.
+Feiffer also disliked Harry Nilsson's songs, saying that they were not right for the film.
+Popeye's original muscle arms formed of silicone rubber were difficult for Williams to manipulate and remove after filming, so two Italian artisans were brought to Malta to remake them, and Altman had to juggle his shooting schedule.
+He also had the cast sing some musical numbers during filming, breaking with the traditional movie-musical practice of actors recording the songs in a studio first, and lip-synching.
+This reduced the sound quality, due to difficulties in accurately capturing the voices.
+Williams rerecorded much of his dialogue, due to trouble with his character's mumbling style, partly as a byproduct of talking with a pipe in his mouth.
 His penchant for ad-libs led to clashes with the director.
 The final battle involving the octopus was complicated by the mechanical beast's malfunction.
 After the production cost rose beyond $20 million, Paramount ordered Altman to wrap filming and return to California with what he had.

 Release

-Popeye premiered at the Mann's Chinese Theater in Los Angeles on December 6, 1980, two days before what would have been E.C.
-Segar's 86th birthday.
+Popeye premiered at the Mann's Chinese Theater in Los Angeles on December 6, 1980, two days before what would have been E. C. Segar's 86th birthday.
+The film was released theatrically on December 12, 1980, by Paramount Pictures in North America.
+For its international release, the film was shortened to 92 minutes by Buena Vista International.

 Home media

-Popeye has been released to several home media formats including VHS, Betamax, CED, Laserdisc, DVD, and through digital services in SD (Standard Definition) and HD (High Definition) video resolution.
-Paramount Home Entertainment released the first Blu-ray Disc edition of Popeye on December 1, 2020, in honor of the film's 40th anniversary.
+Popeye has been released to several home media formats, including VHS, Betamax, CED, LaserDisc, DVD, and through digital streaming services in both standard and high definition video resolutions.
+Paramount Home Entertainment released the first Blu-ray edition of Popeye December 1, 2020, in honor of the film's 40th anniversary.
+In the United Kingdom, the film was released on also on VHS and DVD by Walt Disney Home Video, with the shortened 92-minute runtime.

 Reception

-The reception with the public and critics was "so toxic" that "Altman was left unemployable and exiled to Paris, directing micro-budgeted indie theater adaptations for the remainder of the decade."